datanav/docs/technical/hubspot-hubspot.rst

      - id
      - "string"
    * - toObjectId
-     - toObjectId (Dependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypes)
+     - toObjectId (Dependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypes)
      - "string"